Leeds, Kansas City

 Leeds is a neighborhood of Kansas City, Missouri, United States.

 A post office called Leeds was established in 1890, and remained in operation until 1929.
 The community's name is a transfer from Leeds, England.

+Farewell Coffee and Booze and Howdy DIY space, thrift shop and cultural center are located in Leeds.

+It used to be the site of a General Motors assembly plant from 1929-1988.